• Skip to primary navigation

 Just letting her know you are right there with her and will give her whatever support she needs will be a huge comfort.
 Next do a little research on her behalf and send her links to websites that talk about how common it is to for new moms to experience postpartum anxiety and/or depression (about 1 in 7 women remember).

-As well as being a psychologist in private practice offering counseling to moms, I am the director of the Postpartum Depression Alliance of IL.
+As well as being a therapist in private practice offering counseling to moms, I am the director of the Postpartum Depression Alliance of IL.
 Our website www.PPDil.org provides information and email and phone support from volunteers so if you didn’t go through a postpartum mood disorder yourself and feel out of your depth, giving her the information of people who have been through it themselves and know how to help can be very useful.

 The PPD Alliance of IL serves Illinois families but Postpartum Support International www.postpartum.net lists similar resources to ours across most of the states.
 Of course we don’t turn anyone away and will offer support to all women who contact us and then link you up with your own state to find local support groups and professionals.